rinusser/UEFIStarter/README.md

 # Requirements

+You can either set up your own development environment ("Standalone" in the rest of this document), or use the supplied Vagrantfile to create a development VM ("Vagrant").

+## Vagrant

+To use the included Vagrantfile you'll need:

+* a 64-bit x86 processor (physical or virtual, see Recommendations below)
+* a UEFI-capable mainboard (physical or virtual, see Recommendations below)
+* Vagrant (tested with 2.0)
+* VirtualBox (tested with 5.1)

+## Standalone

 ### Bare Minimum

+To set up your own development environment you'll need at least:

 * a 64-bit x86 processor (physical or virtual, see Recommendations below)
 * a UEFI-capable mainboard (physical or virtual, see Recommendations below)